nasa/prog_models/sphinx_config/getting_started.rst

 ElectroChemistry Model Updates
 ************************************
-* New Feature: Thermal effects to model - how the temperature changes with use.
+* New Feature: Added thermal effects.
+Now the model include how the temperature is effected by use.
 Previous implementation only included effects of temperature on performance.
 * New Feature: Added `degraded_capacity` (i.e., EOL) event to model.
 There are now three different models: BatteryElectroChemEOL (degraded_capacity only), BatteryElectroChemEOD (discharge only), and BatteryElectroChemEODEOL (combined).
 BatteryElectroChem is an alias for BatteryElectroChemEODEOL.
 * New Feature: Updated SOC (EOD Event State) calculation to include voltage when near V_EOD.
 This prevents a situation where the voltage is below lower bound but SOC > 0.